Azure-Samples/azure-batch-samples/Python/Storage/README.md

 timeouts.

-The blobxfer script is a python script that can be used on any platform where a modern Python interpreter can be installed.
+The blobxfer script is a python script that can be used on any platform where Python 2.7, 3.3 or 3.4 can be installed.
 The script requires two prerequisite packages to be installed: (1) azure and (2) requests.
 The azure package is required for the script to utilize the Azure Python SDK to interact with Azure using a management certificate or a shared key.
 The requests package